 Smartphones make it easy to price shop once you find something to make sure you are getting the best price on it.

 Stop Using Credit Cards

 If you want to stop being poor, you need to stop creating debt.
 The first step is to stop using your credit cards.
-The easiest way to do this is to stop carrying them with you.
+The easiest way to do that is to stop carrying them with you.
 If they are at home, you cannot use them when you go shopping.

 Get Out of Debt

 First, make a plan to get out of debt.
-Once you have your budget set up, you can begin looking for extra money to pay on your debts each month.
+Once you have your budget set up, you can begin looking for extra money to pay off your debts each month.
 As you pay off one debt, take that money and apply it to the next debt on your list.
-Once you are debt free, you will have more money available to take care of your other needs.
+Once you are debt-free, you will have more money available to start building financial security.